marizethpb/ETL-Monitoring-Report/README.md

 Terminologies:
   - BU refers to business unit
-  - ETL refers to Extract, Load, and Transform
+  - ETL refers to Extract, Transform and Load
   - SLA refers to Service Level Agreement

 **The ETL monitoring Report contains the following pages:**